 UMC is El Paso's only designated Baby-Friendly® hospital and a Texas 10 Step Program facility as designated by the Texas Department of State Health Services.
-Texas 10 Step facilities are hospitals and birthing centers that are recognized for the support and promotion of breastfeeding through policy development, maternity care practices and resources for breastfeeding mothers.
+Texas 10 Step facilities are hospitals and birthing centers recognized for the support and promotion of breastfeeding through policy development, maternity care practices and resources for breastfeeding mothers.
 The program, developed by Texas Department of State Health Services, requires breastfeeding training for all facility staff and outlines specific steps to ensure breastfeeding support.
-The Texas Medical Association endorses the Texas 10 Step Program as a method to improve maternity care practices surrounding breastfeeding and was a springboard to being designated as a Baby-Friendly Hospital.
+The Texas Medical Association endorses the Texas 10 Step Program as a method to improve maternity care practices surrounding breastfeeding and springboard to being designated as a Baby-Friendly Hospital.

 IBCLC Lactation Consultants

 UMC is dedicated to helping mothers succeed at breastfeeding which is why we have IBCLC Lactation Consultants to offer support and guidance.
 IBCLC Lactation Consultants are RNs who have been specially trained in lactation services.
-A lactation expert is on-hand in our outpatient clinics and during your hospital stay.
-An appointment may be made with an IBCLC before delivery or after delivery should you need breastfeeding advice or assistance.
+A lactation expert is on-hand in our outpatient clinics and during a hospital stay.
+An appointment may be made with an IBCLC before delivery or after delivery for breastfeeding advice or assistance.
 The Texas Department of State Health Services has designated University Medical Center of El Paso as a Texas 10 Step Program facility.
 Texas 10 Step facilities are hospitals and birthing centers that are recognized for their support and promotion of breastfeeding through policy development, maternity care practices and resources for breastfeeding mothers.